JanKolo04/Game-in-html/README.md

 I make quizz in html about programing

+First step you must run menu.html beacouse this is first file

 This is menu whence we will go to game

 ![Zrzut ekranu 2021-05-17 o 23 58 33](https://user-images.githubusercontent.com/76879087/118562011-39dbf700-b76c-11eb-9b50-a9e9fce51137.png)